Enter your Zip Code to see if we serve your area:

 Judy called us out to her Hale, MI cottage last year because she was interested in new flooring.
 The cottage was a vacation spot for her family perfect for relaxing in the summer, but when winter came, the basement floor was unbearable.
 Any temperature dip below freezing would turn the concrete slab cold to the touch and even cause a bit of cracking.
 Judy had been weighing her options and was considering wood panels when she called us out.
 Our system design specialist pointed out that wood may not be the best option in a basement that had minor moisture issues because the floor would certainly be one of the first places to rot if a flood were to occur.
 After hearing a little more about our products she decided to try out the vinyl canyon beige tiles in the living area.

 A year passed and Judy and her family were loving the new tiles.
-Not only were they keeping the colder temperatures at bay, the inorganic material had stood up to moisture without rotting or growing mold.
+Not only were they keeping the colder temperatures at bay, but the inorganic material had also stood up to moisture without rotting or growing mold.
 Judy decided to take the flooring one step further and asked Ayers to return to Hale and install the same flooring tiles in the utility rooms and bathroom.
 The crew was more than happy to help.
 One installation day later the job was complete and just in time for Judy and her family to begin getting the cottage ready for their summer trips.

 We always enjoy hearing back from satisfied customers, and we hope that Judy and the family enjoy these tiles just as much as before.